-The "Local Street Network" section recommends new local street and bicycle/pedestrian connections.
-The "Local Bicycle Network" section shows bicycle connections through and beyond the Plan Area, including the anticipated regional East Bay Greenway, and identifies design standards and potential locations for bike lane classifications.
+The "Local Street Network" section recommends new local street and bicycle/ pedestrian connections.
+The "Local Bicycle Network" section shows bicycle connections through and beyond the Plan Area, including the anticipated regional East Bay Greenway, and identifies design standards and potential locations for bike lane classifications such as Class II buffered lanes and Class IV separated lanes.
 The Local Transit Network section recommends a transit priority local street and includes bus accommodations/placement guidance and standards.

 This chapter also demonstrates proposed design guidelines for the key existing arterial and collector streets of East 14th Street, Fairmont Drive, and Hesperian Boulevard.
 There are also recommended standards and guidelines that emphasize activated and attractively designed and scaled sidewalks and public frontages.

-Private and public parking standards are also discussed in this chapter.
+Private and public parking standards are also discussed in this chapter, along with transportation demand management strategies and actions such as residential unbundled parking and car share memberships for new tenants, employer provided bike support facilities like showers/changing rooms, and flex work schedules.
+The public parking guidelines section has an emphasis on shared parking among different land uses.
 Key recommended private parking requirements include the following minimum parking standards: